 After our trip to France, I thought it was time to open up about my current situation.

-You see I have been living in the USA since 2011, but grew up in France.
-So I have friends and family from two very different cultures.
+You see I have lived in the USA since 2011 but grew up in France.
+So I have close friends and family from two very different cultures.
 We don’t have the same values, we don’t eat the same way, we have a different lifestyle… Both cultures have their ups and downs.

 But now that I have been in Seattle for several years, I am turning into an overly positive American.
-I can’t tell you how many times a day I say the word “amazing” and "awesome".
+I can’t tell you how many times a day I say the words “amazing” and “awesome.”